ActioBio/human-gene-ontology/README.md

   - The file from NCBI is a compressed archive containing detailed information on genes.

 ### Output
-- GO_annotations-9606-inferred-allev.tsv
+- GO_annotations-9606-allev.tsv
-  - inferred + direct annotations with all evidence
+  - Contains both inferred and direct annotations with all types of evidence.
-- GO_annotations-9606-direct-allev.tsv
-  - direct annotations with all evidence
-- GO_annotations-9606-inferred-expev.tsv
+- GO_annotations-9606-expev.tsv
-  - inferred + direct annotations with experimental evidence
+  - Contains both inferred and direct annotations with experimental evidence specifically.
-- GO_annotations-9606-direct-expev.tsv
-  - direct annotations with experimental evidence